 Siberian Huskies are available in several colored coats – white, charcoal, copper, red, and others.
 Whelping isn’t an issue for Huskies as well and they’re capable of birth without human intervention.
 They’re quite clean with a thick double coat.
 However, their coat does shed heavily during the summers.

 2. French Bulldog

-French Bulldogs are one of the cutest small dog breeds ever.
+French Bulldogs are one of the cutest dog for sale.
 As a breeder, they require heavy maintenance, care, and cost.
 But if there’s one good news, it’s that breeding these cute pups can be quite rewarding, with each puppy selling anywhere from $1,500 to $8,000.